 They often say a team scored too early - but does scoring an early opening goal reduce the chances of winning?
 We've checked Opta data to bust the myth...

-In total, there have been 2,802 opening goals during the first 15 minutes of Premier League games since 1992 - more than any other interval.
+There have been 3,110 opening goals during the first 15 minutes of Premier League games since 1992 - more than any other interval.

-The answer: Yes, the odds of winning improve when a team scores an opening goal later in a game - but even an early goal still improves the chances of victory, on average.
+Yes, the odds of winning improve when a team scores an opening goal later in the game - but even an early goal still improves the chances of victory, on average.